preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 My Sites
 ===========================================

-Using My Sites an end user can navigate to all Omnia sites that the user has access to.
+My Sites can display links to several types of sites and groups, including Yammer Groups and Microsoft Teams Groups.
 Settings in Omnia Admin states if My Sites should be shown or not in the top menu.

 .. image:: my-sites-example-new.png

-My Sites can display links to several types of sites and groups, including Yammer Groups and Microsoft Teams Groups.

 Three tabs can be available:

 + **FOLLOWING**: If shown (according to settings in Omnia Admin), this tab lists all sites that the user is following.
 + **MEMBER OF**: If shown (according to settings in Omnia Admin), this tab lists all sites that the user is a member of.
-Applicable for Offie 365 Team Sites.
 + **ALL**: Can be used to search for any site the user has read access to.
 This tab is always shown.

 A long list can be filtered by using the "Filter" field.